Sblash/nofio-linux/README.md

     link/ether xx:xx:xx:xx:xx:xx brd ff:ff:ff:ff:ff:ff
    ```
    (note: xx:xx:xx:xx:xx:xx is the MAC address of the nofio base and i obfuscate mine cause i'm paranoid)
+8) check if your pc is already connected to the usb ethernet of the nofio with the ip 192.168.3.49 : if you have already it, you can skip to the step 11

-8) you have now to setup a network usb connection for the inferface you found and connect to it...i used the Gnome network manager in the Settings, you can use whatever you like.
+9) you have now to setup a network usb connection for the inferface you found and connect to it...i used the Gnome network manager in the Settings, you can use whatever you like.
 See the short video below

 https://github.com/user-attachments/assets/4f15f7c5-3617-412b-9e33-26c4838b7eb2

-9) if you have correctly configured the network connection and you already connected to it, you shoud see an ip like 192.168.3.49: if so, you're in (...the nofio netowork)
+10) if you have correctly configured the network connection and you already connected to it, you shoud see an ip like 192.168.3.49: if so, you're in (...the nofio netowork)
-10) go to the folder where you put the VirtualHere client and run
+11) go to the folder where you put the VirtualHere client and run
     ```
     chmod +x vhuit64_5.7.7
     ```